NIV-VENTURES/simply_suggest_ruby/README.md

 	user_recommendations current_user.id
 	# => [{ type: "article", id: 1 }, { type: "product", id: 1 }]

-All helpers will raise a ``SimplySuggest::Error`` if something went wrong so you easy catch them.
+All helpers will raise a ``SimplySuggest::Error`` if something went wrong so you easily catch them.

 ### JavaScript-Implementation